-Why Micro-Moments are a big deal for your business
+Why micro-moments are a big deal for your businessby Nicole Michaelis

 Ever since the internet and smartphones have emerged, consumer behavior has changed drastically.
 With over 70% of online time spent on a mobile device, micro-moments are now the deciding factor in a competitive consumer market.
 How well are you equipped to offer top-notch experiences for your customers and potential customers - in a few seconds and across devices?

 What are micro-moments?

 The term micro-moments was introduced by Google only recently but has taken the marketing world in a storm.